julien-paoletti/jvm-watchdog/README.md

 This is a tool that monitors a given JVM process in order to detect any failures that may occur.

+JVM Watchdog dynamically attaches java agents to JVMs, and agents send heartbeats every second to the watchdog.
+Each heartbeat contains monitoring data that are stored by the watchdog within CSV files in a dedicated directory.

 [![Build Status](https://travis-ci.org/julien-paoletti/jvm-watchdog.png)](http://travis-ci.org/julien-paoletti/jvm-watchdog)